FOREX-Dollar maintains gains after weeks of rallying

 By Olga Cotaga

-LONDON, April 2 (Reuters) - The U.S. dollar firmed on Thursday but paused its strong rally of recent weeks after the Federal Reserve made it easier for other central banks to swap their currencies for dollars.
+LONDON, April 2 (Reuters) - The dollar firmed on Thursday but paused its strong rally of recent weeks after the Federal Reserve helped U.S. currency liquidity in financial markets by making it easier for other central banks to access the greenback.

-Markets were spooked after U.S. President Donald Trump’s media briefing late on Tuesday in which he warned Americans of a painful two weeks ahead in fighting the coronavirus, even with strict social distancing measures.
+Markets have been spooked since U.S. President Donald Trump’s warning on Tuesday of a painful two weeks ahead in fighting the coronavirus, even with strict social distancing measures.

+The United States now has over 200,000 confirmed COVID-19 cases - the most worldwide - which has sent investors flocking to safe-haven assets such as the U.S. dollar.

+Still, analysts do not expect the dollar rally of recent weeks to continue further, following the Federal Reserve measures in March, when it established dollar swap lines with other central banks and let them enter repurchase agreements.

-Costs blew out in mid-March as stress in the dollar funding market caused by the coronavirus pandemic lead to a global scramble to secure dollar funds.
+Costs blew out in mid-March as stress in the dollar funding market caused by the coronavirus pandemic led to a global scramble to secure dollar funds.

+“Flow-wise this must mean a preference out there to receive dollar Libor, which translates into a bias to lend dollars,” said Padhraic Garvey, regional head of research at ING.

 “The Norwegian crown is the least liquid currency in the G10 space so when a crisis hits, it gets hammered.
 So the improvement in dollar funding has already started manifesting itself in the crown, which has rallied sharply so far this week,” said Petr Krpata, chief EMEA FX and IR strategist at ING.

-On top of that, “the crown is the cheapest currency in the G10 space”, therefore it is appealing from that front as well, he said.
+On top of that, “the crown is the cheapest currency in the G10 space”, so is appealing, he said.